We have added some new content, check it out!

 Although referred to commonly as the “Shingle Style", the cottages built between 1880 and 1930 in York Harbor represent a range of architectural styles including Colonial Revival, Queen Ann, Victorian, Tutor and Arts & Craft or Stickley style.
 Many cottage's exteriors were covered in shingles (instead of clapboards or stucco) and many features were copied from one cottage to another.

-Much has changed by 2014 in the 84 years since this booklet was published, but fortunately an estimated 75% of the cottages listed in the publication still survive today.
+Much has changed by 2017 in the 87 years since this booklet was published, but fortunately an estimated 75% of the cottages listed in the publication still survive today.
 One of the first challenges of The York Harbor Cottage Project was to take an inventory of what exists today, and compare this to the booklet to establish a baseline.
 Cottages have been altered, trees have grown, and sometimes the angle of the photograph taken did not represent the ‘common’ view from the street or the cliff path (ocean) side.
-To help manage the scope of the project, we eliminated any cottage that did not have a photograph an other structures such hotels, inns, shops or public buildings.
-There are some mistakes in the booklet where cottages are listed, but not shown on the fold-out map.
-There are also more cottages that are listed on the map, but no photograph exists in the booklet.
-Even with these errors, we had a daunting task of verifying over 150 cottages and where possible, taking a current photograph of the cottage.
+We had a daunting task of verifying over 150 cottages and where possible, taking a current photograph of the cottage.
 We believe that in some cases, we have provided a photograph on this site that is a better representation of the cottage architecturally than what was shown in the original booklet of 1930.

 Our goals for this project:

 Click Here to see some of the Key Insights and Learnings from the York Harbor Cottage Project to date.

 New Book - The Architecture of EB Blaisdell and FC Watson